Reset Car Computer After Replacing Battery

 After the time passes, reconnect the battery cable to the terminal.
 Tighten up the clamp and make sure that everything works properly.
 After this step, all of the systems should be turned on and there should be no more check engine light on the dash.

-If this method doesn’t solve the problem for you to reset car computer after replacing battery.
+If this method doesn’t solve the problem for you to reset the car computer after replacing the battery.
 Make sure that you go through the next method.

-This method will be perfect to reset car computer after replacing battery.
+This method will be perfect for resetting the car’s computer after replacing the battery.
 With this method, you can be sure that your computer is reset and all the check engine lights or other errors are removed from your system.
 This will result in no check engine light on the dash and a perfectly working car.
 So, how you can do this?

-The best tools are the ones that can connect with your mobile phone and have a mobile app.
-With this app, you will have no trouble of reset car computer after replacing battery.
+The best tools are the ones that can connect to your mobile phone and have a mobile app.
+With this app, you will have no trouble resetting your car’s computer after replacing the battery.

 You only need to connect the tool to your OBD2 port.
 This port is usually located under the steering wheel.
 Then you open the app and let the app scan for codes.
 If there are any codes on your computer, the app will show them to you and you will have the option to erase them altogether from your system.